jlandgr/AutoScattering/README.md

 *Jonas Landgraf, Vittorio Peano, and Florian Marquardt* (2024)

 ## Overview over available examples:
-1_isolator.ipynb: Design isolators.\
+1_isolator.ipynb: Design isolators.
+You can try out the code [on Google Colab](https://colab.research.google.com/github/jlandgr/autoscattering/blob/main/1_isolator.ipynb) \
-2_circulator.ipynb: Design ciculators.\
+2_circulator.ipynb: Design ciculators.
+You can try out the code [on Google Colab](https://colab.research.google.com/github/jlandgr/autoscattering/blob/main/2_circulator.ipynb) \
 3_directional_coupler.ipynb: Discovers the graphs to realise a directional coupler.
 You can try out the code [on Google Colab](https://colab.research.google.com/github/jlandgr/autoscattering/blob/main/3_directional_coupler.ipynb) \
 4_directional_coupler.ipynb: Analyses and Generalises the discovered directional coupler graphs.
 You can try out the code [on Google Colab](https://colab.research.google.com/github/jlandgr/autoscattering/blob/main/4_directional_coupler_generalisation.ipynb) \
-5_directional_quantum_limited_amplifier.ipynb: Discovers and generalises a fully-directional quantum-limited amplifer.\
+5_directional_quantum_limited_amplifier.ipynb: Discovers and generalises a fully-directional quantum-limited amplifer.
+You can try out the code [on Google Colab](https://colab.research.google.com/github/jlandgr/autoscattering/blob/main/5_directional_quantum_limited_amplifier.ipynb) \
-upcoming: Design an optomechanical circulator
+6_optomechanical_circulator.ipynb:  Design an optomechanical circulator and introduces the far-detuned mode.
+You can try out the code [on Google Colab](https://colab.research.google.com/github/jlandgr/autoscattering/blob/main/6_optomechanical_circulator.ipynb) \

 ## Installation
 We recommend create a new environment using venv or conda.
 The package can be installed with: